btcsuite/btcwallet/rpc/documentation/api.md

 grouped by the block they are mined in, or grouped together with other unmined transactions.

+To avoid exceeding the maximum message size with the return result, a stream is used to break up the response into several messages.
+A single message will have results of a single block and no unmined transactions, or only unmined transactions (and no mined transactions).

 **Request:** `GetTransactionsRequest`

 - `bytes starting_block_hash`: The block hash of the block to begin including